 In this article, we will outline some terms and phrases that are synonymous with winter.
-We will also provide helpful tips and guidance on how to prepare for your home, car, and yourself for Canadian winters.
+We will also provide helpful tips and guidance on how to prepare your home, car, and yourself for Canadian winters.

 Familiarizing yourself with Canadian winters

 With the onset of winter in Canada, you’ll begin to increasingly hear terms like wind chill, frostbite, frostnip or hypothermia.
-Here’s a quick overview of what these mean so you can take preventive measures to protect yourself from it.
+Here’s a quick overview of what these mean so you can take preventive measures to protect yourself from them.

 What are the winter months in Canada?